Your E-mail Address

 The famous "four-faced Buddha"

-Commonly called the four-faced Buddha, the shrine is actually a four-headed statue of Brahma, one of the Trinity of Hindu Gods.
+Commonly called the four-faced Buddha the shrine is actually a four-faced statue of Brahma, one of the Trinity of Hindu Gods.

 Erawan is, in fact, the name of Indra's three-headed elephant!